louisvillemetro-innovation/Dockless-Open-Data/README.md

 ) ENGINE=InnoDB DEFAULT CHARSET=latin1;
 ```

-Note the use of *varchars*, because not all company MDS feeds have reliable/complete data.
+Note the use of *varchars*, because not all company MDS feeds have reliable/complete data in the right format.

 The last 5 columns are used just for anonymizing the data later, in step 4 below.

 **Note no trip line/polyline data is being stored, and no provider information**

-When inserting from MDS into *DocklessOpenData*, use the following SQL as a guide:
+When inserting from MDS into *DocklessOpenData*, use the following SQL for formatting values:

 ```
 TripID = insert(insert(insert(insert(md5(sha2(source.OriginalTripID, '256')),9,1,'-'),14,1,'-'),19,1,'-'),24,1,'-')